WhitakerLab/WhitakerLabProjectManagement/Yini-He/abstracts_bios_2019.md

 Dopamine is the pleasure response of the brain to reward.
 I believe we could promote animal or AI to learn and do more things when we understand more knowledge about how dopamine function in reward learning.
 Secondly, I would like to know more about some meaningful clinic questions such as how computationally defined treatment targets in depression.
-Last but not least,I hope to see Kirstie host and introduce great people in the meeting.
+Last but not least, I hope to see Kirstie host and introduce great people in the meeting.

 ### Cambridge Networks Day